-Trump On Twitter: DACA Dreamers, During 6-Month Period You Have Nothing To Worry About – No Status Action!
+Trump On Twitter: DACA Dreamers, During 6-Month Period You Have Nothing To Worry About – No Status Action

 — Donald J. Trump (@realDonaldTrump) September 7, 2017

-President Trump was asked to imagine if Ivanka Trump had entered the U.S. as a two-year-old and was forced to return to a country where she didn’t know the language or customs, nor have any livelihood.
+President Trump was asked to imagine if Ivanka Trump had entered the U.S. as a 2-year-old and was forced to return to a country where she didn’t know the language or customs, nor have any livelihood.
 For those who defended President Trump by saying DACA folks should work on their citizenship status, they were shouted down by others who reminded them that DACA was one of the first steps to remaining in the country legally, because they trusted the government enough to give officials their names.

 While Trump seemed to be softening his position on DACA, Trump’s confusing tweet represents a decision that flew in the face of basic human decency, according to one Twitter user.
 The DREAMers were defended against the profile of lazy, illegal immigrants sucking up resources that some of Trump’s supporters tried to paint in the comments section of his tweet.
 Instead, DACA folks were called young people who contribute to society by launching businesses, fighting in military conflicts for the U.S., and in a variety of ways.